Steph Davis: Skydiving and base jumping career

 Steph Davis BASE jumping with a wingsuit.

 Davis started skydiving in 2007.
 As she explains in A Perfect Circle, because there are not official dropzones in Moab and she became enamored of skydiving, she needed to learn to BASE jump, so she quickly became a BASE jumper so she could jump in the area around where she lived.
 In the winter of 2007, she sprained and crushed an ankle, sprained a knee, and required seven stitches in her thigh due to BASE jumping and other sporting activities.
 Ultimately it was BASE jumping that made her "comfortable with falling, feeling afraid and responding to fear with deliberate action instead of hesitation."
 As of January 2014, Davis reported trying to BASE jump every day or every other day, estimating that she jumps 300 times a year.

 Moab BASE Adventures

-In 2011, Davis and spouse and BASE jumper Mario Richard started Moab BASE Adventures.
+In 2011, Davis and her then-husband, BASE jumper Mario Richard, started Moab BASE Adventures.
 It also offered guided hikes and climbs, jumps with Richard, and classes and training specifically for women.
 As Davis put it, "I just wanted to create an opportunity for women to take control of their own BASE career" and not be dependent on anyone.

 The venture ended when Richard died wingsuiting August 18, 2013; Davis had jumped successfully just before him, but Richard hit the wall of a cliff and died.